docker-library/docs/silverpeas/content.md

 	$ docker run --name postgresql -d \
 	    -e POSTGRES_PASSWORD="mysecretpassword" \
-	    -v /var/lib/postgresql/data:/var/lib/postgresql/data \
+	    -v postgresql-data:/var/lib/postgresql/data \
-	    postgres
+	    postgres:9.6

-The directory with the database file is mounted on the host so the data won't be lost when upgrading PostgreSQL to a new version (a Data Volume Container can be used instead).
+We recommended strongly to mount the directory with the database file on the host so the data won't be lost when upgrading PostgreSQL to a newer version (a Data Volume Container can be used instead).
+For any information how to start a PostgreSQL container, you can refer its [documentation]((https://hub.docker.com/_/postgres/).

-Once the database system is running, a database for Silverpeas has to be created and a user with administrative rights on this database should be added.
+Once the database system is running, a database for Silverpeas has to be created and a user with administrative rights on this database should be added; it is recommended to create a dedicated user account in the database for each application.
+For this document, and by default, a database `Silverpeas` and a user `silverpeas` for that database are created for Silverpeas.

 ### Start a Silverpeas instance with the default configuration

 Finally, a Silverpeas instance can be started by specifying the required database access parameters with the environment variables.
 In the example, the database is named `Silverpeas` and the priviledged user is `silverpeas` with as password `thesilverpeaspassword`:

 	$ docker run --name silverpeas -p 8080:8000 -d \
-	    -e DB_SERVERTYPE="POSTGRESQL" \
-	    -e DB_SERVER="database" \
 	    -e DB_NAME="Silverpeas" \
 	    -e DB_USER="silverpeas" \
 	    -e DB_PASSWORD="thesilverpeaspassword" \